HoangHuuPhuong/BluetoothConnect/README.md

 # BluetoothConnect
-It is to connect bluetooth to baxter
+It is to connect bluetooth to ubuntu from android device